 \subsection{Interpretable Feature Learning}

 Interpretable feature learning aims to identify and understand the internal representations of neural networks, focusing on how individual neurons or groups of neurons relate to specific concepts.
 Early methods focused on visualizing learned features through saliency maps \citep{saliencyMaps} and activation maximization \citep{actMax}, highlighting the influence of inputs on model predictions.
 Recent advancements focus on separating networks into semantically meaningful units like individual neurons or circuits \citep{introCircuit}.
 Research on \emph{monosemantic} neurons -- those aligned with a single natural \emph{feature} -- offers clearer and more interpretable insights compared to \emph{polysemantic} ones~\citep{jermyn2022engineeringmonosemanticitytoymodels}. \citet{bricken2023monosemanticity} proposed to learn unsupervised a \gls{sae} that extracts interpretable features in a high-dimensional feature space, which are analyzed for semantical meaning based on their behavior.
 Follow-up studies~\citep{anthropic} improved scalability and identified specific features such as a gender-bias awareness feature in Claude 3 Sonnet \citep{anthropic2024claude3}.
-However, this approach requires learning numerous potential features and testing for meaningful interpretations, leaving it uncertain whether a desired feature will actually arise. \rev{Another limitation of \glspl{sae} is that they do not consider the model parameters (i.e., weights) directly, but rather only the activation of neurons.
+However, this approach requires learning numerous potential features and testing for meaningful interpretations, leaving it uncertain whether a desired feature will actually arise.
+Another limitation of \glspl{sae} is that they do not consider the model parameters (i.e., weights) directly, but rather only the activation of neurons.
 This means that rewriting of models is not directly possible and can only be achieved at inference time by changing model activations.
 In comparison, while we speak of learning of neurons as well, our proposed \gradiend\ method works by learning weights associated with features directly in a manner that enables rewriting and that allows us to target specific features. \rev{Moreover, while \glspl{sae} are typically trained for a single transformer layer or even only a subset of one \citep{bricken2023monosemanticity, brinkmann-etal-2025-large}, \gradiend\ can be applied to all parameters across all layers.}